maziac/lagmeter/Docs/LagMeasurements.md

 ### Joystick turnaround time (lag)

-Here also he delay is measured from button press until a response.
+Here also the delay is measured from button press until a response.
 The setup is much easier.
 The joystick is simply attached to the Arduino USB Host Shield.
 One of the joystick's buttons is stimulated by the LagMeter.